AnnMarieW/HelloDash/CONTRIBUTING.md

 # HelloDash Contributor Guide

-## Getting Started

 Comments, suggestion, constructive criticism, contributions and pull requests are gladly accepted.
 Please open an issue here.

-For now, this section is documentation for my future self, when I need to come back here to maintain this project.
+Caution - this page is mostly notes for my future self  -- for when I need to come back here to maintain this project.

 ### App Structure